WHERE INNOVATION AND SOCIAL JUSTICE MEET

 Screen Shot 2022-09-22 at 12.35.39 PM.jpg

 Cre8tive Cadence Consulting, LLC is a Black woman, and LGBTQ+ owned, disability-led, multimedia and social impact consultancy.
-Our organization provides strategic and inclusive storytelling, photography/visual art, equity coaching and training, social campaigns, and strategic management support using a racial equity and disability justice lens.
+Our organization provides strategic and inclusive storytelling, photography/visual art, coaching and training, social campaigns, and strategic management support using a racial justice and disability justice lens.

 Cre8tive Cadence works at the intersection of innovation and social justice to make the world a more equitable, inclusive, affirming and accessible place for people with disabilities, with a focus on Black Indigenous People of Color (BIPOC) with multiply marginalized identities.